the13joker1/the13joker1/README.md

 - 🔭 I’m currently working on a few projects here on GitHub.
 - 🌱 I'm eager to learn C# and Java.
-- ❓ Ask me about everything related to AI or Python.
+- ❓ Ask me about anything related to AI or Python.
 - ⚡ Fun fact: I prefer tabs over spaces.

 ---